cs-ed/ed-tech-plan-megfontaine/README.md

   During this time the instructor will use the digital displays to screen-share while providing a walkthrough of solutions and fielding student questions.
 * Lessons: Code.org, CodeHS, and teacher-created presentations/demos
-  The main portion of each lesson may take one of several formats: direct instruction, small group activities, independent practice, and long-form projects.
+  The main portion of each lesson may take one of several formats: <ins>direct instruction</ins>, small group activities, independent practice, and long-form projects.

     *Direct instruction lessons will involve the instructor demonstrating skills or concepts through guided practice.